noahp/polly-merge/README.md

 Polls Bitbucket server open pull requests for a user and attempt to merge any pull requests with a comment containing `@polly-merge merge`.

+You might for example run it as a cron job to background merge your pr's instead of having to visit the bitbucket ui periodically.

+It's kindof like a really bad version of one small piece of the [bors-ng](https://github.com/bors-ng/bors-ng) idea, running on a local machine and polling instead of a reasonable system design 😖 .

 ## Todo

 Work in progress, remaining stuff: